Enriched functor categories for functor calculus: Enriched categories

 \begin{example} The category $\Ab$ of abelian groups with the usual tensor product is a closed symmetric monoidal category in which the internal hom object $B^A$ between two abelian groups $A$ and $B$ is taken to be the abelian group of homomorphisms between $A$ and $B$. \end{example}

 A primary example in this paper is the category of simplicial sets.

 \begin{example} Let $\Delta$ denote the standard simplex category, whose objects are finite ordered sets $[n]=\{0 \leq \cdots \leq n\}$ and whose morphisms are given by order-preserving maps of sets.
-The category $\s$ of simplicial sets with the usual cartesian product is a closed symmetric monoidal category, where the internal hom object between two simplicial sets $U$ and $V$ is the simplicial set $V^U$ whose n-simplices are given by
+The category $\s$ of simplicial sets, or functors $\Deltaop \rightarrow \Sets$, with the usual cartesian product is a closed symmetric monoidal category, where the internal hom object between two simplicial sets $U$ and $V$ is the simplicial set $V^U$ whose $n$-simplices are given by